open-ephys/gui-docs/source/User-Manual/Plugins/CNN-Ripple.rst

 - **Threshold:** Probability threshold for ripple detection (between 0 and 1).

-- **Drift:** number of standard deviations above which the signal is considered to be dominated by extreme offset drift; the CNN will stop detecting ripples if this threshold is crossed.
+- **Drift:** Number of standard deviations above which the signal is considered to be dominated by extreme offset drift; the CNN will stop detecting ripples if this threshold is crossed.

 - **Output:** TTL line to use for output pulses.